Italy

 Some International Carriers are experiencing delays, with several countries cancelling flights between Europe and the rest of the World.

-Information updated as of Wednesday 29th May 2026
+Information updated as of Friday, 10th July 2026

 In-country partners have advised us that the countries listed below are experiencing delivery delays and disruptions.